johannesbottcher/MDT-Quick-Manual/README.md

 ## I want a different language.

-Add the babel langauge you want to need in the global options.
+Add the babel language you want to need in the global options.
 You need to add some language strings yourself, for example:

 ```language=latex